MinglunZhu/crrri_usage_eg/README.md

 ### Chaining Scrape
 The above operations scrapes for 1 keyword and outputs 1 row of data.
 If we want to scrape for multiple keywords at the same time, we'd have to open multiple headless Chromes.
 Since the website requires a login, multiple logins may not be allow.
 So, instead, we chain the scraping of each keyword 1 after another.

-Since scraping for 1 keyword is a promises, we just need to go through all keywords we want to scrape and create a promise for each and chain them together by using `Reduce()`.
+Since scraping for 1 keyword is a promise, we just need to go through all keywords we want to scrape and create a promise for each and chain them together by using `Reduce()`.

 Then we check to only using chaining if there are more than 1 keyword we want to scrape.